 UZ-CTRC Community Advisory Boards (CABs) were established in 2002 with the formation of three geographically based boards located in Harare, Chitungwiza, and Epworth.
-Since then, our CABs have matured into four dedicated boards that focus on the specific scientific research priority areas of the programme, allowing for more effective community involvement and engagement, while still retaining geographical and direct-stakeholder representation.
+Since then, our CABs have matured into dedicated boards that focus on the specific scientific research priority areas of the programme and a CTRC wide Youth CAB (YCAB), allowing for more effective community involvement and engagement, while still retaining geographical and direct-stakeholder representation

 UZ-CTRC’s mission of community engagement is best articulated in our Community Advisory Boards’ (CABs) constitution: To strive to build partnerships between researchers and local study communities impacted by HIV/AIDS, be an integral participant in the effort to combat HIV/AIDS, help strengthen local capacity to respond to critical research needs in the future, include community members at all levels of the research process to build trust, ownership and mutual understanding of research issues, and to ensure that values and cultural differences among participants are respected.